her4z/telecom-exercise/README.md

 # telecom-exercise

-Telecom technical challenge
+Telecom technical challenge (Weather API)

 For running the app on production mode:

-.-Place yourself in the root folder (/api)
+.-Place yourself in the root folder
 .-Run '$npm run start'

 For running the app on development mode:

-.-Place yourself in the root folder (/api)
+.-Place yourself in the root folder
 .-Run '$npm run dev'